JereKuusela/valheim-expand_world/README.md

 - `expand_events.yaml`: Fields enabled, duration, nearBaseOnly, biome, requiredGlobalKeys, notRequiredGlobalKeys, pauseIfNoPlayerInArea, random.
 - `expand_locations.yaml`: Only normally available or disabled [prefabs](https://valheim.fandom.com/wiki/Points_of_Interest_(POI)) can be used.
 - `expand_vegetation.yaml`: All fields.
-- `expand_world.cfg`: Only settings Location multiplier, Random event chance and Random event interval.
+- `expand_world.cfg`: Only settings Location multiplier, Random event chance, Random event interval and Zone spawners.

 When doing this, enable `Server only` on the config to remove version check.